nikiatanasow/flutter-course/README.md

 Create a counter app with BLoC on your own.
 #### Theme 7
 Finish the BLoC migration by invoking the events.
+#### Theme 8
+Refactor the application:
+- prevent BlocConsumers from being invoked if not needed.
+- try to separate the add/edit page.
+- overall code refactoring